 For insertional Achilles tendinitis, surgical treatment typically involves debridement of the involved tendon as well as its insertion, with possible reattachment of the tendon.

-After surgery, it is important to keep the weight off the tendon for several weeks to allow for recovery.
+After surgery, it is important to keep weight off your tendon for several weeks to allow for recovery.
 It usually takes 6 to 12 months for complete recovery after surgery.

 Schedule an appointment